schmupu/ioBroker.asterisk/README.md

 fromuser = 123456789   	  		; Change username of Fritzbox WLAN/LAN telephone
 callerid= 03047114711	  		; Change your telephone number defined in the Fritzbox
 ```
 You have to change in */etc/asterisk/sip.conf* the *host* (IP Adress of Fritzbox or VoIP Provider), the *secret*, *username*, *fromuser* with the username configured in the Fritzbox or VoIP Provider.
+Important, the Fribox ustername
 Change the *callerid* with your phone number configured in the Fritzbox.
+Important, the Fritzbox username (Benutzername) musst only consist of number.
+Example: 12345689, 00004711 or 47110815 !!

 **/etc/asterisk/extensions.ael**